jtz15/Asteroid/README.md

 # Asteroid
-Single player shooting with wrap-around screen
+Single player shooting game with a wrap-around screen.
+Objective: Destroy all the asteroids, move up the levels and get a new high score